TomLiDev/Oda-Nobunagav1/README.md

 #### Sign Up

 The homepage and each of the story pages have the prompt at the bottom, above the crest and footer, to sign up to the sites newsletter.
 This is a link which, when clicked will redirect the user to fill out a form and stay informed.
-Originally this feature just had underlining on hover, but I wanted to make it look more button when hovering so I added the border to create this effect and make the link stand out more.
+Originally this feature just had underlining on hover, but I wanted to make it look more like a button when hovering so I added the border to create this effect and make the link stand out more.
 The unusual border radius on the sign up border is deliberate, I felt a plain rectangular border was not interesting enough so I experimented with the radius and am very pleased with the slight radius effect.
 This acts to thin the border at its corners, giving almost a 'slice' like appearance which matches very nicely with the Japanese characters and overall theme of the site.

 ### Homepage